A Comparison of Bessel and Riesz Potentials: Norm Estimates

-\end{corollary} Corollary \ref{cor:lip_est} improves on Theorem \ref{thm:weak_jackson}, but the sharp result is Theorem \ref{thm:intro_result} as it asserts the equivalence $\norm{E_\mu f}_p\approx\omega(f,1/\mu)_p$ for $1<p<\infty$.
-The idea is to use $K$--functionls as an intermediary.
-We establish the equivalence between the order of approximation and a $K$--functional.
+\end{theorem} It turns out that \eqref{eqn:emu_1p} is implicit in {\sc Colzani} \cite{Colzani:1987pr} and {\sc Liu--Lu} \cite{Liu:1991oz}, but we give an independent proof.
+We first establish the equivalence between the order of approximation and a certain $K$--functional.
 Known relationships between $K$--functionals and the modulus of continuity allow us to complete the proof.